Sokrates1989/task-completion-detector/docs/INSTALL.md

 ## Option 1: Quick install on macOS (recommended)

-If you want the default setup with Desktop shortcuts and global `ai-select` / `ai-watch` commands, run:
+If you want the default setup with Desktop shortcuts and a global `task-watch` command (plus legacy `ai-select` / `ai-watch` aliases), run:

 ```bash
 ORIGINAL_DIR=$(pwd)